Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Human capability: Human studies reveal an upper bound of 32 concepts

 Specifically, we compare four types of explanations: concept-based explanations that use (1) 8 concepts, (2) 16 concepts, (3) 32 concepts, and (4) example-based explanations that consist of 10 example images for which the model predicts a certain class.
-(4) is a baseline that doesn't use concepts.
+We include (4) as a method that doesn't use concepts.
+In Jeyakumar et al.~\cite{jeyakumar2020explain}, this type of explanation is shown to be preferred over saliency-type explanations for image classification; here, we compare this to concept-based explanations.

 For a fair comparison, all four are evaluated on the same set of images.
 In short, we conduct a between-group study with 125 participants recruited through Amazon Mechanical Turk.
 Participants were compensated based on the state-level minimum wage of \$12/hr.
 In total, $\sim$\$800 was spent on running human studies.
-See appendix. for more details.
+See supp. mat. for more details.